 Whether you’re a painter, photographer, or musician, there are plenty of online business ideas and ways to turn your latest masterpiece into a source of revenue with a beautifully designed ecommerce website.

 Just take a look at The Drum Broker, the largest online drum sample business in the world.
-It created a successful and sustainable small business model with the help of apps like FetchApp and ShipStation.
+Its founder created a successful and sustainable small business model with the help of apps like FetchApp and ShipStation.

 Why sell your art?

 - You’ll be part of people’s lives by getting your work into customers’ homes.

 - You’ll create a platform for showcasing your work by setting up shop online.

 - As an artist, creating art isn’t just a hobby—it’s a way of life.
 This is your chance to turn your passion into an income stream and potentially do what you love for a living.

 Free Guide: How to Find a Profitable Product to Sell Online

 Excited about starting a business, but not sure where to start?
 This free, comprehensive guide will teach you how to find great, newly trending products with high sales potential.